aviondb/aviondb/CONTRIBUTING.md

 ### Security Issues

-The IpfsDB protocols and their implementations are still in heavy development.
+The AvionDB protocols and their implementations are still in heavy development.
 This means that there may be problems in our protocols, or there may be mistakes in our implementations.
 We take security vulnerabilities very seriously.
 If you discover a security issue, please bring it to our attention right away!

 If you find a vulnerability that may affect live deployments -- please send your report privately to [vasa@dappkit.io](mailto:vasa@dappkit.io).
 Please DO NOT file a public issue.